-No matter where we travel, we seek out and photograph the beautiful cathedrals that grace the skyline of cities all over the world.
 There are hundreds of beautiful cathedrals to see around the world and we’ve never found one that didn’t inspire us.
-Here are my favorite of the world’s most beautiful cathedrals.
+Here are a few of the world’s most beautiful cathedrals.

 Saint Basil’s Cathedral in Moscow, Russia

 The Cathedral of Vasily the Blessed, commonly known as Saint Basil’s Cathedral, is a church in Red Square in Moscow, Russia.
 The building, now a museum, was built from 1555–61 on orders from Ivan the Terrible and commemorates the capture of Kazan and Astrakhan.
 A world famous landmark, it was the city’s tallest building until the completion of the Ivan the Great Bell Tower in 1600.

 Hagia Sophia is a former Christian patriarchal basilica, later an imperial mosque, and now a museum in Istanbul, Turkey.
 From the date of its construction in 537 until 1453, it served as a Greek Orthodox cathedral and seat of the Patriarch of Constantinople, except between 1204 and 1261, when it was converted to a Roman Catholic cathedral under the Latin Empire.
 The building was a mosque from 29 May 1453 until 1931.
 It was then secularized and opened as a museum on 1 February 1935.